Mac M2 Sonoma setup

-Wed 19 April 2023 — Filed under notes; tags: mac
+Wed 17 April 2024 — Filed under notes; tags: mac

 Yet another installation of my personal notes for setting up a new (or cleanly installed) MacOS computer.
-Not too many changes since Monterey.
+Not too many changes since Ventura.
 I will try really hard to reproduce the steps in an order that make then easiest to execute.

 bootstrapping from another system